hack4impact/.github/docs/CODE_OF_CONDUCT.md

 and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.t

-Hack4Impact volunteers must also conduct themselves accordingly to the [Hack4Impact Volunteer Code of Conduct](h4i.notion.site/conduct).
+Hack4Impact volunteers must also conduct themselves accordingly to the [Hack4Impact Volunteer Code of Conduct](https://h4i.notion.site/conduct).

 ## Our Standards